 • Application fee of $30.00.

-A Bachelor's degree from an accredited institution, or its recognized equivalent, is the first requirement for admission to UTS.
+A Bachelor's degree from an accredited institution, or its recognized equivalent, is the first requirement for admission to HJI.
 (Exceptions may be made, particularly for students who graduated from foreign post secondary institutions but who do not have the equivalent of the U.S. Bachelor's degree.)

 Determining English Proficiency

 Applicants whose native language is other than English are required to take the TOEFL iBT (80), IELTS (6.5), or Pearson PTE (56).
 The minimum score requirement for full admission to the UTS program is as indicated above.
 The UTS TOEFL institution code is #2941.

 International students who have successfully completed four years of an undergraduate program in the U.S. may waive the TOEFL entrance examination on the condition that they:

 Submit an undergraduate transcript with either courses in Writing or courses that reflect English competence.